 4.1 Informal family and friends care arrangements

-Where a child cannot be cared for within his or her immediate family, the family may make their own arrangements to care for the child within the family and friends network.
+Where a child cannot be cared for within their immediate family, the family may make their own arrangements to care for the child within the family and friends network.

 The local authority does not have a duty to assess any such informal family and friends care arrangements, unless it appears to the authority that services may be necessary to safeguard or promote the welfare of a Child in Need.
 In such cases, the local authority has a responsibility under Section 17 of the Children Act 1989 to assess the child's needs and provide services to meet any assessed needs of the child.
 Following assessment, a Child in Need Plan will be drawn up and a package of support will be identified.
 This can comprise a variety of different types of services and support, including financial support.